October CMS resources and help articles

 <!-- Output -->

-We extended this query for our upcoming Falcon template, on which the user is able to set either a featured_image or alternatively a custom slider_image meta value, implemented using our BlogHub OctoberCMS extension.
-To ensure, that either at least the featured_image or the slider_image value is set, we extended the query as follows:
+For our upcoming Falcon template, we extended this query to allow the user to set either a featured_image or a custom slider_image meta field.
+This is achieved using our BlogHub extension for OctoberCMS.
+To ensure that either a featured_image or a slider_image is available, the query is adjusted as follows:

 $query = \RainLab\Blog\Models\Post::with(['categories', 'featured_images', 'ratmd_bloghub_meta'])